 Click here to visit Ubuntu’s official download page.

-System Requirements to Run Ubuntu
+System Requirements for Ubuntu

 - 2GHz dual-core processor.